jacksmedia/wwgd/content/home/intro.md

-"If we nominate Trump, we will get destroyed and we will deserve it"
+"If we nominate Trump, we will get destroyed.......and we will deserve it"